Arvid Lindblad: Early life

+Lindblad was raised in Virginia Water, alongside his younger brother, and educated at the Royal Grammar School in Guildford until he moved into home-schooling aged 15.
+He was a straight-A student, completing A-levels in mathematics and chemistry, telling The Independent in 2026 that he prefers STEM subjects due to his dyslexia and he "tried to mix both [racing and education], which [helped him] become who [he is] today".
+He was diagnosed with coeliac disease when he was 13, which hindered his growth.
+His involvement in motorsport began when he was given a motocross bike aged three, a discipline his father contested at a young age.
+His weekends spent with grandparents in Bolton resulted in frequent visits to Hooton Park Circuit in Birkenhead.
+He used sim racing to account for missed track time.

-Racing career
+Junior racing career

 Karting (2015–2022)

 Lindblad first started karting aged five at Daytona Sandown Park in Esher.
 He progressed to competitive kart racing in 2015.
 Aged nine, Lindblad was taken under the wing of Oliver Rowland.
 In 2020 he won the WSK Super Master Series in the OKJ class.
 Signing to the Red Bull Junior Team in 2021, he won the WSK Euro Series and the WSK Final Cup for OK karts.
 He moved to shifter karting in 2022.
-A nasty accident occurred during the Champions of the Future Winter Series kart race where he crashed out during qualifying heat due to contact and suffered a broken thumb and extensive tissue damage.
+A major accident occurred during the Champions of the Future Winter Series kart race where he crashed out during qualifying heat due to contact and suffered a broken thumb and extensive tissue damage.